-Is your dog allowed on the couch? 🚫 YES 🚫 NO 1 (If you answered YES, teach your do to get up on the couch.
-That way yo getting on it when he is muddy or v ou can stop him Is your dog allowed to sleep on your or the kids' beds? 🚫 YES 🚫 NO Is your dog allowed to swim in the family pool? 🚫 YES 🚫 NO (If yes, teach your dog how to get in pool to avoid the risk of drowning) Is your dog allowed to sit under the table during family dinner? 🚫 YES 🚫 NO Is your dog allowed to beg at the table? 🚫 YES 🚫 NO Is your dog allowed to jump up on you or other people? 🚫 YES 🚫 NO Is your dog allowed to kiss and lick faces? 🚫 YES 🚫 NO Are there any areas in the house that are off limits? 🚫 YES 🚫 NO Areas off limits are:
+Is your dog allowed on the couch?
+YES NO (If you answered YES, teach your dog a command to get up on the couch.
+That way you can stop him getting on it when he is muddy or wet).
+Is your dog allowed to sleep on your or the kids' beds?
+YES NO Is your dog allowed to swim in the family pool?
+YES NO (If yes, teach your dog how to get in pool to avoid the risk of drowning) and out of the Is your dog allowed to sit under the table during family dinner?
+YES NO Is your dog allowed to beg at the table?
+YES NO Is your dog allowed to jump up on you or other people?
+YES NO Is your dog allowed to kiss and lick faces?
+YES NO Are there any areas in the house that are off limits?
+YES NO Areas off limits are: